ReInHerit/digital-hub/content/bestpractices/2024-02-11-prisma-västra-götaland-–-cooperation-platform-on-industrial-cultural-heritage.md

 Västarvet have used Prisma VG as an implementation channel within the CHRISTA project.
 The steering group has been one of the stakeholder groups.
 Another more operational stakeholder group has been 13 industrial history museums with the ambition to play a role in the tourism industry.

 ![](https://ucarecdn.com/41d2d777-1cd2-455b-b2c5-e4c655d315ad/)

+The good practice is an example of cooperation between the non-profit sector on one hand and the public sector on the other hand in one narrow field - industrial cultural heritage.
+The platform enhances and leverages each other's strengths and competences and is an excellent example of cooperation at the crossroad between cultural heritage, regional development and tourism.
+Regions with rich industrial heritage could further explore and replicate this example.